|The University of Adelaide||Home | Faculties & Divisions | Search|

 At undergraduate level, Paul teaches 'Australia and the World in the Twentieth Century', 'Colonial Australia' and 'Migrants, Refugees and the Making of Modern Australia'.
 At Honours level, he teaches 'Themes and Debates in South Australian History' and the 'Common Course' (a course in historical method and theory).
 He also supervises a number of Honours and postgraduate students.
 In recognition of his work, he was awarded the Executive Dean's Excellence in Teaching Award in 2007, and the University's highest teaching honour, the Stephen Cole the Elder Award for Excellence in Teaching, in 2009.
 More recently he was the receipent of an Australian Learning and Teaching Council Citation for Outstanding Contribution to Student Learning.
 Paul was invited to participate in the 'History Passion Project' and a video of him speaking about his approach to teaching History can be viewed here.

-Paul was elected Treasurer of the Australian Historical Association in 2013 (a position he will hold for four years) and is a member of its Executive Committee.
+Paul was is serving the second of two two-year terms as Treasurer of the Australian Historical Association and is a member of its Executive Committee.
 He is a Council Member of the Australian and New Zealand Society of the History of Medicine and serves on the Editorial Board of the journal Health and History.

 Paul also co-hosts a regular Australian History program on ABC radio, Adelaide.
 Recent programs have included 'The Referendum to Ban the Communist Party' and 'Who Were the Convicts?'.